 Texas Bexar County Cold Case Unit disbanded is a set back for the families of Patty Vaughan and Tracy Allen.

 Whoever did this to Tracy knew the area very well.
-Aside form a few newspaper articles and my post, Tracy’s case does not have a lot of media presence.
+Aside from a few newspaper articles and my post, Tracy’s case does not have a lot of media presence.

 On Dec.
 25, 1996, Patty Vaughan disappeared from her home and has never seen again.
 She is presumed dead.